 What will this look like in practice?
 To start, increasing both the duration and the scale of our 2025 crowdfunding campaign.
 We came into 2025 knowing that we would need to raise $100,000 from our generous supporters to help ensure we could complete the 40+ water and bridge projects we committed to executing with our in-country partners in Bolivia, Ecuador, and Eswatini.
 Those projects will change - and even save - lives for over 20,000 people in our partner communities, while inspiring over 800 new volunteers to join the next generation of global change-makers.
 And while that goal feels very achievable, we now feel compelled to up the ante in 2025.

 Firstly, instead of waiting until the end of the year, we are launching our campaign now.
 While it has made sense to hold our past “Year End” campaigns at the end of the year, the most popular time for charitable giving, we are excited to convert to “Year Long” campaigns moving forward.
-This gives our supporters the opportunity to give at a time and frequency that makes best sense for them and with donations given earlier in the year, get a headstart on future plans to benefit even more underserved communities.
+This gives our supporters the opportunity to give at a time and frequency that makes best sense for them and with donations given earlier in the year, get a head start on future plans to benefit even more underserved communities.
 It also reduces the budget uncertainty that comes along with high-stakes, short-term year end campaigns (i.e., if we ever come up short, there’s no time left in the year to find other ways to make up for that shortfall).

 Secondly, we’re increasing our target to $150,000.
 There are so many ways digging a little deeper to raise this additional funding can increase our flexibility and preparedness to bridge any gap that may be left by any of the uncertain situations facing all of our countries.
 For example: if decreasing security in a certain area of Ecuador prevents one of our volunteer teams from traveling, digging a little deeper will mean we’ll have the resources needed to increase local staffing and still get the project done with the community; if the financial crisis in Bolivia leads to a municipality not having enough budget to buy all the cement needed for a bridge project, digging a little deeper will mean we’ll be able to close the budgetary gap this year and ensure the bridge still gets built; if the cuts to foreign aid mean the national government of Eswatini has to temporarily divert their infrastructure budget toward HIV/TB healthcare, digging a little deeper will mean we can temporarily take on the responsibility of well drilling to ensure we can still bring clean drinking water to schoolchildren all over the country.